faridkazimov/.github.io/_projects/traffic-analysis-ai.md

 3. **Traffic Signal Improvements:** Consider upgrading traffic signal visibility and timing, as well as installing additional signage to alert drivers of upcoming signals.
 Enhanced visibility may help reduce violations and improve overall traffic safety.

-By addressing these issues, we can work towards creating a safer driving environment for all road users.
 ---

 ---